 Morristown, NJ 07960

-Except as set for IN THE SUPPLEMENTAL TERMS and TO THE EXTENT PERMITTED UNDER APPLICABLE LAW, Company provides no OTHER WARRANTIES, AND EXPRESSLY DISCLAIMS ANY WARRANTIES, EXPRESS OR IMPLIED, IN CONNECTION WITH THE SERVICE or any services hereunder, INCLUDING WITHOUT LIMITATION, ANY WARRANTIES AND CONDITIONS OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, TITLE, OR NON-INFRINGEMENT.
-WITHOUT LIMITING THE GENERALITY OF THE FOREGOING, NEITHER COMPANY, NOR ITS LICENSORS, NOR ITS SUPPLIERS WARRANTS THAT: (A) CUSTOMER’s USE OF THE SERVICE WILL MEET CUSTOMER REQUIREMENTS OR PROVIDE ANY SPECIFIC RESULTS; (B) CUSTOMER’s USE OF THE SERVICE WILL BE UNINTERRUPTED, TIMELY, SECURE, OR FREE FROM ERROR OR VIRUSES; (C) THAT CUSTOMER’S USE OF THE SERVICE WILL BE FREE FROM LOSS, CORRUPTION, OR DELETION OF CUSTOMER OR THIRD PARTY DATA; (D) THAT THE SERVICES WILL PREVENT TOLL FRAUD; (e) information or content provided to customer through the use of the services will be accurate or reliable; (F) defects in the service will be corrected, OR (g) THE SERVICE WILL HAVE ANY PARTICULAR UP-TIME, QUALITY OF SERVICE, OR QUALITY OF VOICE OR FAX COMMUNICATIONS.
+EXCEPT AS EXPRESSLY SET FORTH AND LIMITED HEREIN AND TO THE EXTENT PERMITTED UNDER APPLICABLE LAW, AVAYA PROVIDES NO WARRANTIES, AND EXPRESSLY DISCLAIMS ANY WARRANTIES, EXPRESS OR IMPLIED, IN CONNECTION WITH THE SERVICE, INCLUDING WITHOUT LIMITATION, ANY WARRANTIES AND CONDITIONS OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, TITLE, OR NON-INFRINGEMENT.
+WITHOUT LIMITING THE GENERALITY OF THE FOREGOING, NEITHER AVAYA, NOR ITS LICENSORS, NOR ITS SUPPLIERS WARRANTS THAT: (A) CUSTOMER’S USE OF THE SERVICE WILL MEET CUSTOMER REQUIREMENTS OR PROVIDE ANY SPECIFIC RESULTS; (B) CUSTOMER’S USE OF THE SERVICE WILL BE UNINTERRUPTED, TIMELY, SECURE, OR FREE FROM ERROR OR VIRUSES; (C) THAT CUSTOMER’S USE OF THE SERVICE WILL BE FREE FROM LOSS, CORRUPTION, OR DELETION OF CUSTOMER OR THIRD PARTY DATA; (D) THAT THE SERVICES WILL PREVENT TOLL FRAUD; (E) INFORMATION OR CONTENT PROVIDED TO CUSTOMER THROUGH THE USE OF THE SERVICES WILL BE ACCURATE OR RELIABLE; (F) DEFECTS IN THE SERVICE WILL BE CORRECTED, OR (G) THE SERVICE WILL HAVE ANY PARTICULAR UP-TIME, QUALITY OF SERVICE, OR QUALITY OF VOICE OR FAX COMMUNICATIONS.

-EXCEPT FOR CLAIMS OF PERSONAL INJURY, WILLFUL MISCONDUCT, VIOLATION OF COMPANY’S OR ITS SUPPLIERS’ OR LICENSORS’ INTELLECTUAL PROPERTY RIGHTS, AND/OR TO THE EXTENT OF THE DEFENSE AND INDEMNIFICATION OBLIGATIONS UNDER THESE TERMS, IN NO EVENT WILL COMPANY AND ITS AFFILIATES AND LICENSORS OR SUPPLIERS, OR CUSTOMER, BE LIABLE, REGARDLESS OF THE THEORY OF LIABILITY OR WHETHER ARISING OUT OF THE USE OR INABILITY TO USE THE SERVICE OR OTHERWISE FOR: (A) ANY INCIDENTAL, SPECIAL, PUNITIVE, EXEMPLARY, STATUTORY, INDIRECT, OR CONSEQUENTIAL DAMAGES; (B) LOSS OR CORRUPTION OF DATA OR INTERRUPTED OR LOSS OF BUSINESS; OR (C) TOLL FRAUD, ANY LOSS OF PROFITS, REVENUE, REPUTATION, GOODWILL, OR ANTICIPATED SALES OR SAVINGS, OR COST OF COVER, SUBSTITUTE GOODS, OR PERFORMANCE, EVEN IF COMPANY HAS BEEN ADVISED OF THE POSSIBIILITY OF SUCH DAMAGES.
+EXCEPT FOR CLAIMS OF PERSONAL INJURY, WILLFUL MISCONDUCT, VIOLATION OF AVAYA’S OR ITS SUPPLIERS’ OR LICENSORS’ INTELLECTUAL PROPERTY RIGHTS, AND/OR TO THE EXTENT OF THE DEFENSE AND INDEMNIFICATION OBLIGATIONS UNDER THESE TERMS, IN NO EVENT WILL AVAYA AND ITS AFFILIATES AND LICENSORS OR SUPPLIERS, OR CUSTOMER, BE LIABLE, REGARDLESS OF THE THEORY OF LIABILITY OR WHETHER ARISING OUT OF THE USE OR INABILITY TO USE THE SERVICE OR OTHERWISE FOR: (A) ANY INCIDENTAL, SPECIAL, PUNITIVE, EXEMPLARY, STATUTORY, INDIRECT, OR CONSEQUENTIAL DAMAGES; (B) LOSS OR CORRUPTION OF DATA OR INTERRUPTED OR LOSS OF BUSINESS; OR (C) TOLL FRAUD, ANY LOSS OF PROFITS, REVENUE, REPUTATION, GOODWILL, OR ANTICIPATED SALES OR SAVINGS, OR COST OF COVER, SUBSTITUTE GOODS, OR PERFORMANCE, EVEN IF AVAYA or CUSTOMER HAS BEEN ADVISED OF THE POSSIBIILITY OF SUCH DAMAGES.

-ALL LIABILITY OF COMPANY, ITS AFFILIATES, OFFICERS, DIRECTORS, EMPLOYEES, AGENTS, SUPPLIERS, AND LICENSORS COLLECTIVELY FOR CLAIMS ARISING OUT OF THESE TERMS, CUSTOMER’S ORDER, OR THE SERVICE SHALL NOT EXCEED THE FEES PAID TO COMPANY FOR THE SERVICE DURING THE TWELVE (12) MONTHS BEFORE THE LAST EVENT THAT GAVE RISE TO THE CLAIM.
+ALL LIABILITY OF AVAYA, ITS AFFILIATES, OFFICERS, DIRECTORS, EMPLOYEES, AGENTS, SUPPLIERS, AND LICENSORS COLLECTIVELY FOR CLAIMS ARISING OUT OF THESE TERMS, CUSTOMER’S ORDER, OR THE SERVICE SHALL NOT EXCEED THE FEES PAID TO AVAYA FOR THE SERVICE DURING THE TWELVE (12) MONTHS BEFORE THE LAST EVENT THAT GAVE RISE TO THE CLAIM.
 THE LIMIT IS IN THE AGGREGATE AND NOT PER INCIDENT.

 NOTHING IN THESE TERMS LIMITS OR EXCLUDES LIABILITY THAT CANNOT BE LIMITED OR EXCLUDED UNDER APPLICABLE LAW.